ZJerry/VAE-BN/README.md

    * Make the Bayesian network to detection and diagnosis
    * Use the recovery module to make the reform and reclassificaion

-   The pretrained models and data that produce the results presented in the paper are available in https://drive.google.com/drive/folders/17_ZCNZZpBbiGawmBt3nal3lSFACOtZVD (Google Drive).
+   The pretrained models and data that produce the results presented in the paper are available in Google Drive https://drive.google.com/drive/folders/17_ZCNZZpBbiGawmBt3nal3lSFACOtZVD.

 ## Train CVAE models
    To train a CVAE model on specified dataset, one could run the following script in the folder 'scripts'.